-- Enacts laws necessary for the welfare of the State's citizens and certain laws dealing with counties and special taxing districts. - Proposes amendments to the Maryland Constitution, which must be ratified by the voters during the general election. - Meets in regular session for 90 calendar days each year beginning the second Wednesday in January to act on more than 2500 pieces of legislation and the State's annual capital and operating budgets. - Meets in special session when called by the Governor or when a majority of each house petitions the Governor. - To review the Legislative Process: http://dls.maryland.gov/pubs/prod/NoPbITabLibResDocs/Legislative-Process.pdf - Find my Representatives: http://mgaleg.maryland.gov/mgawebsite/Members/District
+- Enacts laws necessary for the welfare of the State's citizens and certain laws dealing with counties and special taxing districts. - Proposes amendments to the Maryland Constitution, which must be ratified by the voters during the general election. - Meets in regular session for 90 calendar days each year beginning the second Wednesday in January to act on more than 2500 pieces of legislation and the State's annual capital and operating budgets.
+The General Assembly will reconvene on January 9, 2019. - Meets in special session when called by the Governor or when a majority of each house petitions the Governor. - http://mgaleg.maryland.gov/webmga/frm1st.aspx?tab=home - The Legislative Process attached as Appendix A - List of 2019 Legislators by County attached as Appendix B